Sunday, April 10, 2016

 Aroma and Flavor – 1.75 out of 3 mugs

 At first, the aroma was outstanding.
 It filled me with anticipation of a beverage I was anxious to enjoy.
-Then the first sip was a let down.
-Not that this is bad; I just had such high expectation from the aroma.
-The flavor is slightly bland with a taste that almost reminds me of seltzer water.
+Then, the first sip was a letdown.
+This is not bad; I had such high expectations from the aroma.
+The flavor is slightly bland, with a taste that almost reminds me of seltzer water.
 The score is a little higher because of the strong aroma

 Head – 1.5 out of 3 mugs

 It was almost non-existent.
-It did fizz, but within 10 seconds you would not know there was a head.
-Kind of disappointing for a root beer and really reminds of a sugar flavored seltzer water with a hint of sarsaparilla.
+It did fizz, but within 10 seconds, you would not know there was a head.
+It was disappointing for a root beer.
+It really reminds me of sugar-flavored seltzer water with a hint of sarsaparilla.

 Zip – 1.5 out of 3 mugs

 The beverage is rather plain.
-There is a balance of carbonation and flavors I can’t readily identify.
-Carbonation level is just below moderate.
+Its balance of carbonation and flavors is difficult to identify.
+The carbonation level is just below moderate.

 This is an average beverage.
-I would choose it over most highly commercialized beverages; although it has high sugar content and the ingredients are unknown (just listed natural flavors).
+I would choose it over most highly commercialized beverages, although it has a high sugar content and the ingredients are unknown (I just listed natural flavors).

 This was not a great beverage or miserable.
-It is one that I am sure some will like much more than I. I would suggest a taste, just don’t buy a 6 pack until you know if you like the overall flavor mix.
+I am sure some will like it much more than I did.
+I would suggest a taste; just don’t buy a six-pack until you know if you like the overall flavor mix.

 No comments: